nordic-institute/X-Road/ansible/README.md

 Ansible searches for variables from `group_vars/example.yml` when initializing hosts from "example" group.

 Username and password are also defined in the default variables of the `xroad-base` role.
-This definition will be used if no group vars or other higher precedence configuration for the same variables have been assigned.
+This definition will be used if no group vars or other higher precedence configurations for the same variables have been assigned.

 ## 3. Install X-Road using Ansible